Vishakha-D2/Project1-Python/README.md

 * Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.

 ## Conclusion :-
-* Married women age group 26-35 yrs from UP.
-* Maharastra and Karnataka working in IT.
-* Healthcare and Aviation are more likely to buy products from Food.
-* Clothing and Electronics category.
+###### Married women age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.

 ## Contact :-
 LinkedIn : www.linkedin.com/in/vishakha-dongre-6b0126203